 - Peer Rank:11 of 21

-We rate Cohen&Steers Infrastructure Fund at B. This overall rating indicates it is among the top 10% of all closed end mutual funds in its peer group.
-Positive factors that influence this rating include a well above average total return and low price volatility.
+We rate Cohen&Steers Infrastructure Fund at C. Positive factors that influence this rating include a greater than above average total return and low price volatility.
 The fund invests approximately 77% of its assets in stocks and may be considered for investors seeking a Sector - Utilities strategy.

 POSITIVES AND RISKS

 Total return ranks above peers over the last three years.
 The Cohen&Steers Infrastructure Fund has returned an annual rate of 9.14% since inception.
 More recently, the fund has generated a total return of 8.95% in the last five years, 7.43% in the last three years, and 4.57% in the last year.
 How does that compare to other equity funds?
 In the last five years, it has outperformed 69% of them.
 It has also outpaced 68% of its competitors on a three year basis and 42% of them over the last year for the period ending 4/30/2018.
 On a year to date basis, UTF has returned -5.88%.

 Downside risk has been below average.
 UTF has a draw down risk of -21.20%, which is the largest price decline experienced over the last three years.
 This fund has a three year standard deviation of 13.6%.
 This fund has had moderate volatility in its monthly performance over the last 36 months.
 As of 4/30/2018, the fund was trading at a price of $21.92, which is 0.8% below its 52-week high of $22.09 and 3.4% above its 52-week low of $21.20.